-Control WWTP Licence No. WWTP/Aggl omeration Status of conformity Reasons for non- conformity Complaints and Reported Incidents Population Equivalent Improvements Ballybofey D0120-01 Ballybofer/ Stranlorlar The final effluent from the Primary Discharge Point was non- compliant with the Emission Limit Values in 2014.
-The following parameters exceeded the emission limit values in 2014:- • Ammonia 1 No 1 complaint, 1 reported incident 4000 There was no major capital or operational changes undertaken in 2014.
-Gort D0195-01 Gort The final effluent from the Primary Discharge Point was non-compliant with one of the Emission Limit Values in 2014.
-The following parameter exceeded the emission limit values in 2014:- • Ammonia 0 complaints, 1 reported incident 4310 There was no major capital or operational changes undertaken in 2014.
-Castleisland D0180-01 Castleisland The final effluent from the Primary Discharge Point was compliant with the Emission Limit Values in 2014 N/A 1 complaints, 0 reported incidents 6,000 There was no major capital or operational changes undertaken in 2014.
+Control WWTP Licence No. WWTP/Aggl omeration Status of conformity Reasons for non- conformity Complaints and Reported Incidents Population Equivalent Improvements Ballybofey D0120-01 Ballybofer/ Stranlorlar The final effluent from the Primary Discharge Point was compliant with the Emission Limit Values in 2015.
+N/A 9 complaints, 1 reported incident 4000 There was no major capital or operational changes undertaken in 2015.

-Lahinch D0080-01 Lahinch The final effluent from the The following parameter 0 complaints, 2 8400 There were no major capital or Primary Discharge Point was exceeded the emission reported incidents operational changes undertaken in non-compliant with the Emission limit values in 2014:- 2014 Limit Values for Ammonia and Total phosphorus in 2014.
-Phosphorous Ammonia
+Gort D0195-01 Gort The final effluent from the Primary Discharge Point was non-compliant with one of the Emission Limit Values in 2015.
+The following parameter exceeded the emission limit values in 2015:- • Ammonia 0 complaints, 1 (11 individual results submitted) reported incident 4310 There was no major capital or operational changes undertaken in 2015.
+Castleisland D0180-01 Castleisland The final effluent from the Primary Discharge Point was compliant with the Emission Limit Values in 2015.
+N/A 0 complaints, 3 reported incidents 6,000 There was no major capital or operational changes undertaken in 2015.
+Lahinch D0080-01 Lahinch The final effluent from the Primary Discharge Point was non-compliant with the Emission Limit Values in 2015.
+The following parameters exceeded the emission limit values in 2015: - • cBOD • COD • Suspended solids • Total Phosphorus • Total Nitrogen • Ammonia 0 complaints, 1 reported incidents 8400 There were no major capital or operational changes undertaken in 2015.